12 days Everest Base Camp Trek

 - Flight tickets: Kathmandu – Lukla – Kathamndu for guide.

-- Trekking poles, sleeping bag (we provide these if necessary).
+- Trekking poles, sleeping bag, down jacket/duffle bag (we provide these if necessary).

 - All necessary Domestic airport taxes.